Sayak9495/DuckItUp/README.md

 4. You are good to go.

 # Features
-1. Search Google button.
-[Click on it to go directly to google with the same seacrch query] - WORKING
+1. Dedicated Search Google button.
+[Redirects to google with the same search query]
-2. Movie Ratings and info when searched for a movie. - WORKING
+2. Movie & TV-Series Ratings info gets integrated when searched for a movie. [like year of release, genre, run-time, IMDb/Rotten-Tomato/Metacritic ratings]
+3. Shows Movie/Series Info even when DuckDuckGo doesn't detect the query as a valid movie/series.
+[Suffix such queries with movie/series and DuckItUp will integrate the movie/series info into the view.
+Ex- Cosmos series].